Jacob’s Well Basic School

 What are the age ranges of the students attending the school and to what grade level education does the school offer?

-Our students range from 2 to 6 year olds.
+Students range from 2 to 6 year olds.

 Do the students pay school fees, and if so what is the current school fee?

-Jacob’s Well Basic School is a non-government institution that relies solely on the fees paid by parents and the generosity of well-wishers.
+Jacob’s Well Basic School (Jacob's Well) is a non-government institution that relies solely on the fees paid by parents and the generosity of well-wishers.
 The school provides free transportation and a hot, nutritious lunch for the children, while keeping school fees at a nominal rate.
 However, due to rising operational costs the administration has been forced to charge US$1.20 for lunch

 Do most of the children leaving Jacob’s Well go on to Primary school?